Developable Quad Meshes and Contact Element Nets: Design Tools for Developable Surfaces

+While some of these drawbacks might be solvable through trivial engineering solutions (such as trimming, or matching local developments), our method does not require any computational overhead, making it more efficient, and hence suitable, for interactive design.

-Lofting is actually a difficult problem, which does not need to have a smooth solution, but has many continuous solutions (e.g.\ a union of cones whose vertices lie on the given boundary curves in an alternating way).
-Our algorithm also in such cases will try to find a solution which enjoys discrete developability and such that $E_\fair^V$ and $E_\fair^n$ are small.
-In our experience there will be convergence towards a partial solution where developability in high curvature areas (singularities) is not achieved, see Fig.~\ref{fig:failwithcrease}.
-Even if a smooth solution exists, developable lofting is known to be challenging.
-An example demonstrating the capabilities of our method is shown by Fig.~\ref{fig:bridge}.
+\paragraph{Solvability of the Lofting Problem} Lofting is actually a difficult problem, which does not need to have a smooth solution: It has many continuous solutions such as a union of cones whose vertices lie on the given boundary curves in an alternating way.
+Figure \ref{fig:failwithcrease} shows the behavior of our algorithm in such a failure case.
+A developable containing two skew lines exists and can be found (Fig.~\ref{fig:failwithcrease}, bottom).
+However, when disabling ruling fairness, our optimization gets stuck in a local minimum and tries to find a developable whose rulings are transverse to the given boundary.
+In this special case, it is known that no solution exists, so we use this example to simulate a failure case.
+Our algorithm produces a developable with singularities at the boundary (Fig.~\ref{fig:failwithcrease}, top).